minskylab/plexo-core/README.md

 - 🍃 **Lightweight and Self-Hosted**: Plexo is designed to be lightweight and self-hostable, reducing dependencies and providing flexibility.

-- 🔄 **Conway's Law Inspired**: Plexo is modeled on the principle that organizations design systems analogous to their communication structure, thus mirroring team communication in its project management system.
+- 🔄 **Conway's Law Inspired**: Plexo is modeled on the principle that organizations design systems are analogous to their communication structure, thus mirroring team communication in its project management system.

 ## Quick Start